 There is no public market for the notes, and we do not intend to apply for listing of the notes on any securities exchange or for quotation of the notes through any automated quotation system.
-The notes currently trade on The PORTAL Market.
-However, once notes are sold under this prospectus, these notes will no longer trade on The Portal Market.

-our common stock was \$37.03 per share.
-Nasdaq National Market under the symbol " SYNA."
-On January 25, 2005, the last reported sale e price of Investing in the notes and in our c ommon stock involves significant risks.
-See the Risk Factors section beginning on pag e 9. • • mmission has approved or disapproved of thes resentation to the contrary is a criminal offense The date of this prospectus is , 2005.
+Our common stock is traded on the N common stock was \$18.13 per share.
+Nasdaq National Market under the symbol ' SYNA."
+On April 29, 2005, the last reported sale price of our Investing in the notes and in our c ommon stock involves significant risks See the Risk Factors section beginning on page 9. • • ommission has approved or disapproved of these presentation to the contrary is a criminal offense.
+The date of this prospectus is , 2005.